jpawelczak/vpa-demo/README.md

 kubectl apply -f manifests
 ```

-Apply the `ContainerResourcePolicy` for vpa-demo-app by running `kubectl apply -f vpa-resource-policy.yaml`, ....
-(TODO).
-After few seconds, run `kubectl get pods` to check the pods' `RESTARTS` and `AGE`.
+Apply the `ContainerResourcePolicy` for vpa-demo-app by running `kubectl apply -f vpa-resource-policy.yaml`.
+After some time VPA will update allocated resources to meet the minimum CPU and minimum Mem defined in the `ContainerResourcePolicy`.

 *IMPORTANT NOTE*: when analyzing VPA's autoscaling events, mind that VPA will fallback to *recreating* pods in IPPR mode to resize the pods, including applying [Autopilot's minimum resources and CPU:Mem ratio constrains](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-resource-requests) (as in the current behavior of Auto or Recreate mode) - that is known limitation of the VPA IPPR Public Preview release.

+# Q&A

+Q: For new workloads (without usage data), what is the minimum time a CPU increase must be seen before VPA apply new recommendation?
+A:

+Q: When workload is running for a long time, how long it takes for VPA to apply recommandations after difference in cpu usage?
+A:

 # Want even better cost control?